Concord station (Massachusetts): History

 The depot was later modified during the 20th century and scarcely resembles the original.
 The trackside doors and windows have been boarded over, replaced by a mural painted in the early 1980s.
 Large side wings have been added, and the building converted for retail use.
 The circa-1907 express office is present just to the west and also in retail use; a freight house east of the station was demolished in 1991.

+In 2024, the MBTA tested a temporary freestanding accessible platform design at Beverly Depot.
+These platforms do not require alterations to the existing platforms, thus skirting federal rules requiring full accessibility renovations when stations are modified, and were intended to provide interim accessibility at lower cost pending full reconstruction.
+Concord is planned to be part of the second set of non-accessible stations to be modified with the temporary platforms.
+Funding for design and construction came from Fair Share Amendment revenues.
+Design work began in the first half of 2024.